sa-tre/satre-specification/docs/source/specification.md

 The specification is presented in terms of the capabilities that a team running a TRE should aim for across all aspects of TRE provision.

 :::{note}
-Throughout this document we will use the term "TRE operator" to refer to the team running a particular TRE.
+Throughout this document, we will use the term "TRE operator" to refer to the team running a particular TRE.
 :::

 The TRE capabilities are broken down into components.